- Flights: London Heathrow to Ivalo (via Helsinki). Flight routes subject to change

 - Meals: 3 breakfasts, 1 lunch and 3 dinners

-- The following activities are included in the holiday: Aurora workshop, Sámi Siida Museum, husky farm visit, Aurora camp, guided nature hike, Northern Lights boat tour or minibus Aurora hunt* (the order of activities is subject to change).
+- The following activities are included in the holiday: Aurora workshop, Sámi Siida Museum, husky farm visit, Aurora camp, guided nature hike, Northern Lights boat tour or minibus Aurora hunt* (order subject to change)

 - Fully qualified guides and instructors during activities.

-*For those travelling after the 20th October, the Northern Lights boat tour will be replaced with a Northern Lights hunt by minibus due to ice forming on Lake Inari.
+*For those travelling after mid-October, the Northern Lights boat tour will be replaced with a Northern Lights hunt by minibus due to ice forming on Lake Inari.

 Located in the far north of Finland, on the shores of Lake Inari, you will find Inari village the centre of Sámi culture in Finland.
 The Sámi way of life is intertwined with Lapland’s nature throughout the seasons and for any visitor to Lapland, autumn is a prime month in which to witness that natural world at its best.
 This time of year offers an ever-changing landscape and some fascinating experiences, all ahead of the winter crowds.